mcanvar/ssm-calculator/README.md

 # screenshotmonitor.com Helper

-This is a cross-platform browser extension/addon to help SSM users have a strategy and track daily target time.
+This is a cross-platform browser extension/addon to help SSM users have a strategy and track targeted daily time.

 ![build](https://github.com/mcanvar/react-ts-starter-for-extensions/workflows/build/badge.svg)

 ## Prerequisites